GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You cause the flesh of a creature to turn in a manner that will ultimately cause its downfall... or leave it horribly disfigured.
 It is subject to the following;

  • Necrotic attacks against it gain advantage.
- • It is vulnerbale if donning armor.
+ • It is vulnerable if donning armor.
 The armor and its skin greatly disagree.
  • Minimum [Body] bonus is equal to its [Will] bonus.
  • Disadvantage on [Fort] saves and [Empy] checks.
  • Advantage on [Body] checks.